 A change in the Internal Dispute Resolution statutes that took effect January 1, 2015 allows members to bring an attorney or other person with them to an IDR meeting with a board member.
 (Civ.
 Code §5910(b); §5915(b)(4).)
 This change in the law has created risk for associations.

 IDR Risks.
 The change makes no provision that owners give notice to the board that they intend to bring an attorney, i.e., they can ambush the board member designated to meet with them.
 Moreover, there is no mediation privilege.
 That means that anything said in IDR is not confidential can be used against either party in subsequent litigation.

 Attorney.
-If a homeowner brings an attorney with him to an IDR session with a board member, the meeting should immediately be rescheduled to a later date when the association's legal counsel can attend.
+If a homeowner brings an attorney to an IDR session, the meeting should immediately be rescheduled to a later date when the association's legal counsel can attend.
 The homeowner has no basis to complain about the postponement since California's Rules of Professional Conduct prohibits attorneys from communicating with parties without their legal counsel present:

 Recommendation: Whenever a homeowner requests IDR, send a letter confirming the request and setting a date for the meeting.
 The letter should include language asking for advance notice if the owner intends to bring a lawyer to the meeting.
 Include a statement that bringing an attorney without prior notice will result in rescheduling the meeting so the association's legal counsel can attend.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.